 As contributors to a continuously evolving advisory body, Senior Team members serve as standing members of the President's Council and regularly confer within their divisions and across divisions to ensure that work performed within each is well-informed.
-Similarly, Senior Team members help to ensure the effective sharing of information with other campus constituencies and Otis's robust system of Shared Governance.
-In these ways, the Senior Team both serves and relies upon the College's system of shared governance so that all at Otis can work with the benefit of needed information, understanding, and clarity.
+Similarly, Senior Team members help to ensure the effective sharing of information with other campus constituencies as part of Otis's robust system of shared governance.
+In these ways, the Senior Team both serves and relies upon that system so that all at Otis can work with the benefit of needed information, understanding, and clarity.

 As a collaborative leadership group, the Senior Team works and communicates in a manner that models Otis's Worplace Values and promotes workplace effectiveness and morale.
 The Team gathers, synthesizes, and shares thoughtful and expert perspectives, insight, and information on campus and with the President and Board for the benefit of the College.
 In all these ways,the Senior Team assists in the variable processes of informed institutional decision-making, ranging from participatory (larger input based), democratic (majority), consensus (shared), or individual (Presidential) ones, as context, needs, and/or timing might warrant or require.

 Senior Team Makeup